 Renting points for a DVC room is a great way to save money if you want to stay in a deluxe resort, have more than 4 people in your vacation party, want a kitchen, washer/dryer, etc. Each location has a cost in points based on time of year, location, view and type of room.

-In case some of you don't know, Disney Vacation Club is something people buy into.
+In case some of you do not know, Disney Vacation Club is something people buy into.
 You can find all of the details of membership in First Time Disney Vacation Club Buyer's Guide.
-Some members buy it as an investment.
-Most people buy it for their own use to stay at over 500 locations throughout the world including cruises and Adventures by Disney.
+People invest so they can stay at over 500 locations throughout the world including Disney cruises and Adventures by Disney.
 The points are most commonly used at Walt Disney World.
 All locations are deluxe resorts, but most DVC locations are separate from where guests who book rooms directly with Disney.
 The DVC rooms have more amenities than the standard rooms in the resort.

 - Dining Plan: If you rent points, you are still able to buy the Disney Dining Plan.
 Downside: If you go to Disney and buy park tickets during the time they offer free DDP, the dining plan is not free when you rent points for DVC.
-But, as it stands right now, the cost of the regular dining plan is around $630 for 2 adults for 5 nights according to the 2016 DDP rates.
-So, if you use the example above, you save almost $2,000 by renting points and the dining plan would cost $1,260 for the 4 adults.
-It looks like renting the points and buying the dining plan is still the money saver plus the DVC room is better!
+But, as it stands right now, the cost of the regular dining plan is around $1,092.02 for 2 adults for 7 nights according to the 2020 DDP rates.
+So, if you use the example above, you are saving over $3,000 allowing you to buy the DDP and still saving around $1,900 by renting DVC points.
+Renting the points and buying the dining plan is still the money saver plus the DVC room is better!
 With the kitchenette, you can save money by eating breakfast and/or other meals in your room.

-Only downside I noticed with renting points is that you can't make your own changes on your reservation, which is a very minimal issue.
-All changes and/or additions need to be done by the rental store/owner of points.
+Only 2 downsides I noticed with renting points is that you cannot book more than 11 months out and you cannot make your own changes on your reservation, which are very minimal issues.
+All changes and/or additions need to be done by the rental store/owner of points and there could be additional costs (fees) involved.
 Rest assure, you will receive all necessary information to run your reservation on your "My Disney Experience".
-So, if that's good for you along with saving money and staying in a truly magical resort, renting DVC points is the way to go.
+So, if that is good for you along with saving money and staying in a truly magical resort, renting DVC points is the way to go.
 It was a very seamless process.
 Want some help or have some questions?
 Let me know!